Jyothi-ch-tech/CBIT-Placement-Analysis/README.md

 - Line charts showing yearly placement trends
 - Bar graphs of department-wise placements
 - Pie charts for recruiter contributions
-- Heatmaps and more for in-depth comparison

-> All visuals are generated using clean, modular Python scripts and exported as PNG/SVG where needed.

----

-## Getting Started

-### 1. Clone the repository

 ```bash